oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     gcastWith (addCommutesCarry xs ys) Refl
 ```

 Unfortunately, though, this method *does* require proofs (ugly proofs) for the delete-min operation.
 One of the issues is truncation: since the binary digits are stored least-significant-bit first, the same number can be represented with any number of trailing zeroes.
-This kept causing problems for me when it came to subtraction.
-Adding the requirement of no trailing zeroes (truncation) to the constructors for the heap was a pain, requiring extra proofs on merge to show that it preserves truncation.
+This kept causing problems for me when it came to subtraction, and adding the requirement of no trailing zeroes (truncation) to the constructors for the heap was a pain, requiring extra proofs on merge to show that it preserves truncation.

 ### Doubly-Dependent Types